matthewwang16czap/AdaptiveJSCC/README.md

-# DenoiseSwinJSCC: Swin Transformer for Joint Source-Channel Coding with denoiser
+# Swin Transformer for Joint Source-Channel Coding with snr and channel adapters